Siege of Trichinopoly (1743): Prelude

 In 1741, the Nizam had just returned from Delhi.
 He was resolving a dispute between Muhammad Shah and Nadir Shah, who had invaded Northern India.
 The Nizam demanded that Safdar Ali, who was recognized as the Nawab of Carnatic, settle the debts of Subah Deccan.
 Safdar Ali, who had recently negotiated with the Marathas to an agreement of the indemnity and tributary payments, was hardly in a position to meet the demands of the Nizam and the Marathas.
 To manage these double payments, he imposed an additional levy on his regional town administrators.
 Safdar Ali's brother-in-law, Nawab Murtuza Ali Khan, an administrator of Vellore, refused to pay the increased levy.
 He prepared a plot with his wife (who was also the sister of Safdar Ali), and murdered Safdar Ali to declare himself as Nawab of the Carnatic.
 This declaration irritated other nobles and brought Nawab Saeed Muhammad Khan, the son of Safdar Ali who was in Madras, to be recognized as the Nawab of the Carnatic.

 In 1742, the Nizam, who was busy with the affairs in Delhi, returned to the Deccan.
 After the invasion of Nadir Shah in Delhi, the Mughals were not in a position to stop the Marathas in the Carnatic region.
 The Nizam was enraged to see the rebellion of Nawab of Arcot and the Maratha occupation of the Carnatic, particularly Trichinopoly.
-He thought about invading the Carnatic to reestablish his authority as Viceroy of Deccan.
+He thought about invading the Carnatic to reestablish his authority as the Viceroy of Deccan.
 However, in January 1743, Dalavayi Devarajaiya of Mysore, after establishing his hold on the Carnatic region, offered the Nizam 10,000,000 rupees in exchange for Trichinopoly.
 The Nizam accepted the offer and assured Dalavayi that Trichinopoly will be brought under his control.
 In February 1743, the Nizam marched towards the Carnatic region from Hyderabad.